Robust adaptive variable selection in ultra-high dimensional linear regression models: Computational algorithm

 \section{Computational algorithm}

-Several computationally efficient algorithms have been developed in the literature to solve the least squares regression problems with different types (e.g., adaptive, grouped, etc.) of LASSO penalties.
-These techniques often use the local convex nature of the objective function.
-However, to achieve robustness, it is required to replace the quadratic loss function by a robust loss.
-In this section, we develop an appropriate estimating algorithm for the DPD-LASSO, the Ad-DPD-LASSO and the general AW-DPD-LASSO estimators.
-These three methods are based on DPD loss function together with a weighted version of LASSO penalty.
-In order to minimize the corresponding objective functions, we propose an iterative optimization algorithm.
+Several computationally efficient algorithms have been developed in the literature to solve the least squares regression problem with different types (e.g., adaptive, grouped, etc.) of LASSO penalties.
+These techniques often use the local convexity of the objective function.
+In this section, we develop an appropriate estimating algorithm for the DPD-LASSO, the Ad-DPD-LASSO and the general AW-DPD-LASSO estimators under the assumption of normal error distribution.
+To minimize the corresponding objective functions, we propose an iterative optimization algorithm.
 Firstly the objective function is minimized in $\boldsymbol{\beta}$ with a fixed $\sigma$, and secondly it is optimized on $\sigma$ for fixed $\boldsymbol{\beta}$ ; these two steps are repeated consecutively until convergence.

-To perform the first minimization with respect to $\bold\beta$, we use the the approach of MM-algorithm; here, the observed data are weighted in order to bound the DPD loss function by a quadratic loss, and hence transform the minimization problem to a least square LASSO penalized problem.
-This transformed problem then can easily be solved using LARS algorithm.
+To perform the first minimization with respect to $\bold\beta$, we use the approach of MM-algorithm; here, the observed data are weighted to bound the DPD loss function by a quadratic loss, and hence transforming the minimization problem to a least-squares LASSO penalized problem.
 In the alternative steps, given $\bold\beta$, $\sigma$ is updated using coordinate descent algorithm.
+A detailed step-by-step derivation of the computing algorithm can be found in Section 2 of the Appendix (available in the Online Supplementary Material).\\